 One thing we should mention is that there's no such thing as a "flying squirrel exterminator."
 Like gray squirrels, flying squirrels are considered nuisance wildlife, not "pests."
 They must be humanely removed from a home in such a way as not to deliberately cause them harm.

 That's fine by us.
 At Rid-A-Critter, we've always relied on safe, humane, non-chemical animal control methods that focus on making your home animal-proof.
 This is not only a more earth-friendly, environmentally approach that respects our natural world, but it's also the most effective way to keep flying squirrels (and other critters) out of your home permanently.

 If you need help with flying squirrels or any animal problem, please call us for a no-obligation consultation.

 Here are some pictures of flying squirrel removal jobs in and around Atlanta that we've done over the years.

-Flying squirrel burrows in insulation in Marietta
+Flying squirrel hole in a house in North Atlanta

 Flying squirrel damage to a Marietta home

 Flying squirrel hole in roof of an Atlanta home

 Flying squirrel hole in a roof in Sandy Springs